kk3939/golang-http-todo-api/README.md

 # golang-http-todo-api
-the simple golang todo api
+This is the simple golang todo api.

+Attention: To prioritize understanding, some parts have been omitted.